JamesSkemp/words/content/post/parsing-itunes-data-with-c.md

 +++
-title = "Parsing iTunes data with C#" summary = "In the quest to better synch iTunes and my iPod, I've been digging into ways to export library information.
+title = "Parsing iTunes data with C#" description = "In the quest to better synch iTunes and my iPod, I've been digging into ways to export library information.
 Here's a test app for Windows, written in C#." draft = false comments = true date = "2009-02-22T22:40:00-06:00"